roth-hex-lab/roth-hex-lab.github.io/content/post/2024-IEEE-VR/index.md

   focal_point: 'top'
 ---

 We are happy to present two papers and four posters at this year's IEEE Conference on Virtual Reality and 3D User Interfaces (IEEE VR) 2024.
-Great work and success by our PhDs and students.
+Great work and success by our Doctoral Candidates and students.
 We're very happy to also receive a best poster award.

 ### Journal
 **A Study on Collaborative Visual Data Analysis in Augmented Reality with Asymmetric Display Types**